Table of Contents

 Look for wildflowers in summer along the High Rockies Trail

-The trail is also enjoyable for the variety of wildflowers you might see.
+The High Rockies Trail is also enjoyable for the variety of wildflowers you might see.
 In wet areas you’ll find white camas, lousewort and elephanthead.

 In the lodgepole pine forest look for calypso orchids, twinflowers, arnica and bunchberry.
 Around the lake and elsewhere brown-eyed Susan, buffalo berry, asters, alpine lupine, fireweed, milk and purple vetch, asters and bearberry are all in abundance.